-Sole Practitioners: Once a lawyer has passed the bar exam, it does not take much more to start his or her own practice other than renting office space and hanging up a shingle.
+Sole Practitioners: Once a lawyer has passed the bar exam, it does not take much to start his or her own practice other than renting office space and hanging up a shingle.
 Thus, it is not surprising that law offices of sole practitioners are probably the biggest single category of practicing lawyers.
-Sole practitioners can be excellent lawyers and so you may want to consider retaining one if it makes sense, given the nature of your legal problem.
-Although no two lawyers are the same, potential benefits of hiring a sole practitioner include:
+Solo practitioners can be excellent lawyers, and are commonly used for matters like criminal defense, trusts & estates planning, tax issues, immigration, and small business representation.

 - Taking smaller cases.
 As another potential benefit of being able to charge less, a sole practitioner may be more inclined to take the smaller cases that are not cost effective for a big firm.
 For example, a solo practitioner might take a business dispute worth $5,000, while a large multinational firm might consider that matter too small to be profitable.

 - Pooling of knowledge and experience.
 It is always helpful on a complicated legal matter to be able to talk to other lawyers to pick their brains on legal strategies.
 A small law firm is a great environment in which to do this.